Azure/ms-rest-browserauth/README.md

 - node.js version > 6.x

 ## Getting Started

-Before using this library, it's necessary to create an Azure AD app in the portal.
-See [doc/app-creation.md](doc/app-creation.md) for instructions.
+Before using this library, it's necessary to create an Azure App Registration in the portal.
+See [this documentation](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) for instructions.

+- Please ensure that you have followed the steps under `MSAL.js 1.0 with Implicit Flow` as well (this library uses ADAL.js which implements the Implicit Flow).

-Below is a basic sample with authenticates via Azure Active Directory.
+Below is a basic sample which authenticates via Azure Active Directory.
 See the [samples](samples) for more detailed usage.

 ```html
 <!DOCTYPE html>